MemoTime: Memory-Augmented Temporal Knowledge Graph Enhanced Large Language Model Reasoning: Experiments

 \myparagraphquestion{How does experience memory affect performance} To analyse the role of continual learning, we remove the experience memory module, preventing \mot from accessing previously verified reasoning traces.
 The result in Table \ref{tab:ablation_memotime} shows it causes a moderate performance drop from 64.2\% to 59.8\%, with larger reductions observed on multi-hop questions, from 40.3\% to 26.1\%.
 The results indicate that experience memory enhances reasoning stability and efficiency.
 Although the model remains competitive without it, the memory mechanism contributes to more consistent reasoning trajectories and progressive self-improvement across inference cycles.

-To further evaluate the effectiveness and efficiency of \mot, we conduct additional experiments, including multi-granular temporal QA analysis (Appendix~\ref{appendxi:mutlti-}), efficiency analysis (Appendix~\ref{appendix:exp:efficiency}), error analysis (Appendix~\ref{appendix:exp:error_analysis}), and case studies of temporal interpretability and faithful reasoning (Appendix~\ref{sec:casestudy-temporal}).
+To further evaluate the effectiveness and efficiency of \mot, we conduct additional experiments, including multi-granular temporal QA analysis, efficiency analysis, and case studies of temporal interpretability and faithful reasoning in Appendix~\ref{appendxi:add_exp}.